 How did we come up with this data?

-This comparison is based on publicly available data on the percentage profitability of retail CFD accounts for 2020.
+This comparison is based on publicly available data on the percentage of retail CFD accounts that were in loss and was collected within a one year span (between 1.
+4. 2021 and 31.
+3. 2022).
 Publishing of this data is mandatory for brokerage companies operating in the EU and they have to include them as a part of so-called "disclaimers".
 These can be found on all marketing materials (online banners, emails, ebooks), but also in the footer on their website.
 One of the subchapters of this article focuses on how and where to find this data.

 What does ESMA request?

 Online Forex trading has come a long way since its wild unregulated beginnings, and while unregulated brokerage firms or those that are less tightly regulated can still be found, Forex traders of today can rely on a much greater degree of protection than their counterparts from the past.

 The European Securities and Markets Authority (ESMA) provides guidelines to regulators, for example, the Cypriot CySEC, and thereafter each regulator provides guidelines and restrictions to regulated firms.
 EU regulations are considered to be one of the strictest, caring for the protection of clients (retail traders) and guaranteeing them a high standard of security and transparency compared to other (for example, off-shore) regulators.

 How regulation protects traders?

 For example CySEC requires a number of guarantees and client protection mechanisms from brokerage companies, below are some of the main ones.

 Negative balance protection

 If a trader loses more money than he had in his trading account due to an accident, adverse market fluctuations, or leverage, he/she does not have to worry about possible debt.
 Thanks to the new guidelines, retail traders cannot lose more money than they put into their account, if they get into the red, the debt incurred must be paid by the broker.